Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Since criminal enterprises began to scale during Prohibition, the challenge has always been hiding the source of money — particularly cash — from authorities so it could be spent freely.

-The most common solution: "laundering" the money.
-The idea is to make "dirty" money collected from crimes such as smuggling, arms trafficking, drug trafficking, insider trading, bribery, and computer fraud look clean by passing it through some kind of legitimate enterprise, preferably one that does a lot of cash business.
+The only solution: "laundering" the money.
+The objective is to make "dirty" money collected from crimes such as smuggling, arms trafficking, drug trafficking, insider trading, bribery, and computer fraud look clean by passing it through some kind of legitimate enterprise, historically one that was cash intensive.
+Once it is “clean,” or wiped of any trace to the crimes that preceded it, the money can theoretically be used for anything from pencils to penthouses.
 During Prohibition, for example, Al Capone used to launder some of his $100 million a year in dirty money through, ironically, launderettes.

-Ever since, governments and law enforcement agencies have taken steps to make it harder for criminals to launder their illegal funds.
-Importantly, this included passing anti-money laundering laws and regulations that would eventually come to impact wide swaths of the economy.
+Governments and law enforcement agencies continue to try to keep up with the ever-changing methods that criminals use to launder their illegal funds.
+Importantly, this has included passing anti-money laundering (AML) laws and regulations that impact many aspects of the economy and financial systems.

 Below, we take a closer look at how money laundering works.
-We then explain what anti-money laundering (AML) is, explore the history of AML regulations, and outline the AML requirements companies must implement in order to comply with AML law and effectively combat money laundering.
+We then explain what AML is, explore the history of AML regulations, and outline the AML requirements companies must implement in order to comply with the law and combat financial crimes.

 What does the money laundering process look like?